welford/opengles_examples/readme.txt

 git clone git://github.com/welford/opengles_examples.git

 #################################
-Building
+Building and running
 #################################
-Go into each example and type "make" on the command line
+Go into each examples directory and type "make" on the command line then run ./000.bin etc

 #################################
 Examples